 Christine Bodziak, International Advisor, is the Alternate Responsible Officer (ARO) for J-1 Students.
-Christine issues the Certificate of Eligibility (Form DS-2019) and conducts official communications with the State Department and the U.S. Customs and Immigration Service (USCIS) on the exchange visitor’s behalf.
+Christine issues the Certificate of Eligibility (Form DS-2019) and advises students regarding compliance with Exchange Visitor Program regulations (22 CFR 62).

 - Update your US address and phone in Patriot Web within 10 days of moving